What is this thing called Monkey Day?

 How do I celebrate Monkey Day?

 In whatever monkey themed manner you deem appropriate.
-Dress in your favorite simian attire, talk like a monkey all day long, throw a monkey themed party, send some monkey greeting cards, draw a monkey comic, or perhaps give a monkey themed gift, or maybe even give to your favorite simian charity.
-Whatever you find most appropriate without being arrested, and if you want to share your experience with the world, please contact us and tell or show us all about it.
+Dress in your favorite simian attire, talk like a monkey all day long, throw a monkey themed party, send some monkey greeting cards, draw a monkey comic, or perhaps give your favorite simian a monkey themed gift, or maybe even give to your favorite simian charity.
+Whatever you find most appropriate without being arrested, and if you want to share your experience with the world, please post it on our Facebook, Reddit, or contact us directly and tell or show us all about it.

 Monkey Day in the wild, media sightings: